Blog ► How to Make Hemp Fibers

 Physical and Chemical Fiber Separation

-After the bark is removed, the next challenge is separating the fibers from each other.
-Raw hemp bark resembles long strips of corn husk, with fibers held together by lignin, a plant-based glue that provides structural rigidity.
+After the bark is removed, the next challenge is separating the fibers.
+Raw hemp bark resembles long strips of corn husk, with fibers held together by lignin.

 Cottonization of Hemp Fibers

-The term cottonization refers to the process of converting all hemp fibers to lengths of 3/4 to 1.5 inches, making them suitable for cotton spinning systems.
+The term cottonization refers to the process of converting all hemp fibers to shorter lengths, making them suitable for cotton spinning systems.

-Short hemp fibers may be blended with other fibers to combine their different properties.
+Short hemp fibers may be blended with other fibers like cotton, silk, or polyester to combine their different properties.